We do not accept insurance. Learn more about our rates.

 Sometimes, the best way to get to the root of the problem is to tell stories and ask if the situations match their experience.
 If kids tell us that we’re off, we can ask for a hint to get them to open up more.
 Character development, imaginative or pretend play, storytelling or drawing are great ways to give your child distance from their feelings and helps them share in a positive way.

-Benefits of Therapy for Kids
+Key Benefits of Child Therapy

-Meet Our Team
+Meet the Child Therapy Team

 Erica Smuckler